EdgeGallery/docs/README_en.md

 English html dir: docs/_build/html/en
 ```

-**STEP 4: Translation**
+**STEP 3: Translation**
-For every change in .md files in docs project made, the .po files will be updated or created, while the `test_tools.sh` was run in STEP 3.
+For every change in .md files in docs project made, the .po files will be updated or created, while the `build-docs.sh` was run in STEP 2.

 Follow the below steps to make a proper translated content.
 1. [Fill the empty msgStr](#Fill-the-empty-msgStr)